Estimate-Then-Optimize versus Integrated-Estimation-Optimization versus Sample Average Approximation: A Stochastic Dominance Perspective: Main Results

 \begin{theorem}[Vanishing regrets] Suppose the model family is well-specified, i.e., there exists $\thete_0\in \Theta$ such that $P=P_{\thete_0}$.
 Suppose Assumption \ref{consistency all} holds.
 Moreover, suppose that $\vale_0(\omege)$ is continuous with respect to $\omege$ at $\omege^*$ and $\omege_\thete$ is continuous with respect to $\thete$ at $\thete_0$.
 Then we have $R(\hat{\omege}^{SAA}) \xrightarrow{P} 0$, $R(\hat{\omege}^{IEO})\xrightarrow{P}0$, $R(\hat{\omege}^{ETO})\xrightarrow{P} 0$. \end{theorem}

-The proof of Theorem \ref{correctlyspecified}, and all the rest of our results, are given in Appendix \ref{sec:proofs}.
+The proof of Theorem \ref{correctlyspecified} follows from Proposition \ref{consistency of all} and the continuous mapping theorem.
+The detailed proof of Theorem \ref{correctlyspecified}, and all the rest of our results, are given in Appendix \ref{sec:proofs}.
 Theorem \ref{correctlyspecified} shows that in the well-specified case, the regrets of all three approaches have the identical limit $0$, which thus cannot be used to distinguish them.
 This is intuitive as ETO and IEO are able to estimate $\thete_0$ asymptotically correctly, and SAA also possesses solution consistency under the imposed assumptions.
 In light of Theorem \ref{correctlyspecified}, we now compare the regrets of these methods in terms of their higher-order convergence behaviors.
 In the following, we first introduce some additional assumptions and standard optimality conditions.

 \begin{assumption}[Smoothness and gradient-expectation interchangeability] Suppose that: \begin{enumerate}

 \item $\vale(\omege, \thete)$ is twice differentiable with respect to $(\omege, \thete)$ at $(\omege^*, \thete_0)$.